whad-team/learn.whad.io/content/setup/index.md

 +++
-title = '1.
-Setting up WHAD'
+title = 'Setting up WHAD'
 draft = false
 description = "Discover WHAD and install it on your computer" author = "Damien Cauquil"